 Salad dressing = 1 shot glass

 By avoiding “portion distortion” and being conscious of how much we’re eating as well as what we are eating, we’ll be better equipped to make healthier food decisions.
 If you’re used to eating larger portions of meat, fish or carbohydrates at meal times and feel like your plate is looking a little emptier than usual, up the goodness and add an extra portion of tasty veg to bulk out your meal.

-This program has been designed to be done at home and specifically to get you results in 14 Days during the lockdown period.
+This program has been designed for Dads to be done at home and specifically to get you results in 14 Days during the lockdown period.

 “I signed up to the Busy Dad Weight Loss and Fitness programme as it seemed relevant to my situation.
 A busy dad, short of time that will all good intentions, often kept putting off the gym and exercise. the programme, and Darren’s expert advice made the difference. he walks the walk so to speak and is always there to provide inspiration and motivation in s structured and understandable way.
 Within a short period of time I have noticed increased energy levels and some clear definition showing through.
 More importantly, my family and children have noticed the difference in my attitude as I am spending more time with them instead of sitting in front of the computer each evening.
 The guilt of being too tired to pay with them has started to dissapear.”

 “I have known Darren Kirby now for around 5 years, we met through property.
 Darren has inspired me to work on my own health and fitness, I damaged my cruciate knee ligament skiing 4 years ago and have just piled weight in the battled daily with depression.
 I have now been training consistently for around 6 months, lost over 28lbs (2 stone) in weight and feel much more positive as a person.